GLP-1 tracker apps, an honest 2026 comparison

 - Do I really need a GLP-1 app?

-- What's the best GLP-1 tracker on iPhone?
+- Which GLP-1 trackers are good on iPhone?

-- What's the best GLP-1 tracker on Android?
+- Which GLP-1 trackers are good on Android?

-- Which GLP-1 tracker has an Apple Watch app?
+- Which GLP-1 trackers have an Apple Watch app?

-- Which GLP-1 tracker tracks labs and DEXA?
+- Which GLP-1 trackers track labs and body composition?

 - Is there a free GLP-1 tracker?

-Try the broader fit, free where it matters.
+Track the whole journey, free where it matters.

 Editorial transparency: this guide is published by Phaze.
-We compare ourselves honestly against the other GLP-1 trackers in 2026.
+We compare ourselves against the other GLP-1 trackers in 2026 using publicly available information, and we try to describe each app fairly.
+Store listings change often, so verify the latest details yourself.
 Other reviews exist and are worth reading too.